AnalogJ/thesparktree-blog/_posts/2019-01-06-utlimate-media-server-build-hardware.md

 - Part 3 - MediaDepot/CoreOS Configuration
 - Part 4 - Application Docker Containers

-This is Part 1, where we'll be talking about the Hardware.
+This is **Part 1**, where we'll be talking about the Hardware.
 Specifically the hardware I chose to build my server, the alternatives I explored and compromised I had to consider.

 ---